 But I have another friend, facing a greater shattered dream.
 After losing her husband to cancer just before the lockdown, she’d hoped to fulfill his wishes of being cremated and buried back in England.
 But she now sits all alone in lockdown, with his ashes, unable to even take him home for burial.

-Foiled at the last minute by the unseen enemy we are all fighting.
+Many hopes and dreams have been turned to ashes, foiled at the last minute by the unseen enemy we are all fighting.

 Now I know, and I believe my friend Dayle knows, that our shattered dreams were not life shattering.
 An empty porch and a rickety old car are not the end of the world.